priore/SocialEngine/README.md

 **SocialEngine**
 ================

 With SocialEngine you can simplify retrieving information for a iOS Facebook or Twitter account and simplify the sharing of a message, link or an image, all in quickly and easily.

 SocialEngine consists of only two classes, and requires Twitter.framework, Social.framework and Accounts.framework.
 SocialEngine is for iOS version 5.0 and higher.

 ## Features
 * Retrieve user informations.
+* Retrieve app informations.
 * Share text, url and image.

 ## Requirements